wallymathieu/assertfail/_posts/2020-05-05-Proxy-API-requests-in-development.md

 ## The road towards frontend and backend separation

+Or at least why you should care about proxies when dealing with web applications.

 ### Around 2005

 I studied computer science at Lund university.
 One of the professors warned us about two things: JavaScript and Sharepoint.
 The web programming I got aquinted with at university was mainly Java servlets and Python CGI apps.